 We typically refer to these sweeteners as sugar substitutes or artificial sweeteners, but the official term is “non-nutritive sweeteners”.
 Here’s some general facts about all non-nutritive sweeteners:

-There are currently eight (8) non-nutritive sweeteners approved for use in food, beverages, and medications in the US.
-All non-nutritive sweeteners must be approved by the US Food and Drug Administration (FDA) before they can be used in products.
-The eight approved non-nutritive sweeteners are:
+There are currently eight non-nutritive sweeteners approved for use in the US.
+All non-nutritive sweeteners must be approved by the US Food and Drug Administration (FDA) before they can be used.

-Aspartame (sold in the US as Equal® or NutraSweet®) It is 200 times sweeter than sugar.
-It is also used in many different food products: cereals, yogurt, frozen desserts, candy, sugar-free gum, juices, and diet sodas.
-This sweetener CANNOT be consumed by people who have phenylketonuria (PKU).
+- Aspartame (sold as Equal® or NutraSweet®) It is 200 times sweeter than sugar.
+Used in many different food products but CANNOT be consumed by people who have phenylketonuria (PKU).

-Saccharin (sold in the US as Sweet ‘N Low®) is the oldest artificial sweetener still sold today.
+- Saccharin (sold as Sweet ‘N Low®) is the oldest artificial sweetener still sold today.
 It is 200 to 700 times sweeter than table sugar.

-Sucralose (aka, Splenda®) is 600 times sweeter than sugar.
-Sucralose has many uses and is used in everything from low calorie foods, to beverages, to baked goods, or as is to be added into beverages or foods by the consumer.
+- Sucralose (aka, Splenda®) is 600 times sweeter than sugar.
+Sucralose is used in everything from low calorie foods, to beverages, to baked goods, or can be added to foods by the consumer.

-Stevia (sold in the US as Truvia®, Stevia in the Raw®, SweetLeaf® Sweet Drops™, Sun Crystals® and PureVia®) comes from the leaves of the stevia plant.
+- Stevia comes from the leaves of the stevia plant.
 Stevia is 200-300 times sweeter than sugar.
 Stevia is used in many foods and beverages, or on it’s own.
-Many people report a bitter flavor when stevia is used, so it is usually mixed with another non-nutritive sweetener.

-Luo han guo (Monk fruit extract) (Monk Fruit in the Raw®) is made from crushed monk fruit.
-Up until January 2019, It was the newest non-nutritive sweetener available in the US (it was approved for use here in 2010), but it has been used in China for centuries.
+- Luo han guo (Monk fruit extract) is made from crushed monk fruit.
+Up until January 2019, it was the newest non-nutritive sweetener available in the US (it was approved for use here in 2010), but it has been used in China for centuries.
 It is about 10-250 times sweeter than sugar.
 It is often used in combination with other non-nutritive sweeteners or sugar.

 Some sugar alcohols (mannitol and sorbitol especially) can cause excessive bloating, loose stools, and gas.
 This is why you’ll see a GI distress warning on many “sugar free” or keto products.
 This sugar alcohol resource from the FDA is a great resource for learning more about sugar alcohols.

-These sweeteners are generally considered to be more “natural” forms of sugar/sweeteners and have the same nutritive/calorie value as table sugar.
-My use of the term “natural” here is my own opinion and does not have any sort of official definition for the purposes of this article.
-The sweeteners listed here are not heavily processed and more closely resemble how they exist in nature… but that is not a reason/excuse to consume large amounts of them.
-They are still sugar and should be consumed in moderation based on your own personal health status and goals.
+These sweeteners are generally considered to be more “natural” forms of sugar and have the same nutritive/calorie value as table sugar.
+My use of the term “natural” here is just my opinion and does not have any official definition for the purposes of this article.
+The sweeteners listed here are not heavily processed and more closely resemble how they exist in nature… but are still sugar and should be consumed in moderation.

 Many of these “natural” sweeteners have other nutrients or properties (think antioxidants, vitamins, etc.) that make them a slightly better choice than table sugar.
-For someone with diabetes, like myself, it is important to understand that every person is unique and your body may tolerate each of these differently than other people and even other diabetics, but they are still sugar.
+For someone with diabetes, like myself, it is important to understand that every person is unique, and your body may tolerate each of these differently than other people and even other people with diabetes, but they are still sugar.

 Which sweeteners are bad for you?
 What does the research say about their effects on health?
 Do they cause cancer?